autowarefoundation/autoware.universe/map/lanelet2_extension/docs/extra_regulatory_elements.md

 # Extra Regulatory Elements

 ## Detection Area
-This regualtory element specifies region of interest which vehicle must pay attention whenever it is driving along the associated lanelet.
-When there are any obstcle in the detection area, vehicle must stop at specified stopline
+This regulatory element specifies region of interest which vehicle must pay attention whenever it is driving along the associated lanelet.
+When there are any obstacle in the detection area, vehicle must stop at specified stopline

 * refers: refers to detection area polygon.
 There could be multiple detection areas registered to a single regulatory element.
 * refline: refers to stop line of the detection area